Nicaragua arrests 5 more opposition leaders in crackdown

 Following Somoza's overthrow, Tellez served as health minister in the first Sandinista government which ruled from 1979 to 1990.
 Like many former guerrillas, she later split with Ortega.

-On Saturday, police arrested Tamara Dávila, who was active in Unamos, a movement formed by former Sandinistas angered by Ortega’s autocratic ways, nepotism and perpetual re-elections.
-On Sunday, police also arrested Suyen Barahona, the leader of Unamos.
+On Saturday, police arrested Tamara Dávila, who was active in Unamos, which was formed by former Sandinistas angered by Ortega’s autocratic ways, nepotism and perpetual re-elections.

 Police said they arrested Dávila on charges related to a recently enacted law that classifies as treason any support for sanctions against officials in the Ortega regime; the U.S. has slapped sanctions on dozens of officials.